KDE/kde-builder/doc/introduction/features-overview.md

   project](#partial-builds), for those situations where you only need one program from a large project.

-- For developers: KDE Builder will [remind you](#ssh-agent-reminder) if you use git+ssh:// but ssh-agent is not running, as this will lead to repeated password requests from SSH.

 - Can [delete the build directory](#deleting-build-dir) of a project after its installation to save space at the expense of future compilation time.